space-technologies-at-california/webapp/README.md

 ### Run the app

-You need Makefile for this to work.
+You need Makefile for this to work (in order to run 'make')

 You also need to download Flask, https://pypi.org/project/Flask/.

+Type in bash: 'virtualenv flask' then 'cd flask'

+Then, type 'source bin/activate'

+Back out of the flask directory by typing 'cd ..'

 To run the app, type `make`.
 This will delete the `static/data/cache.json` file, restart the app, and open the browser for you to see the site